Skip to main content

 After interviewing and being interviewed across dozens of project deep-dive rounds, five questions appear in some form in almost every loop.
 Prep specific answers for each.

 Question 1: Why this stack?
 Be specific per layer.
-"I used PostgreSQL because I needed transactional guarantees on the order table — eventual consistency wasn't an option for the payment flow."
+"I used PostgreSQL because I needed transactional guarantees on the order table; eventual consistency wasn't an option for the payment flow."
 "I picked Redis for the session store because I needed sub-millisecond reads at session-check time, and the data fits in memory."
 Don't just name things; explain the constraint that drove the choice.

 Question 2: What was the hardest part?
 Pick a specific technical hard part, not a vague one.
 "Debugging a race condition in the queue consumer" is good.
 "Time management" is not.
-The hard part should have a story arc — what you tried, what failed, what worked.
+The hard part should have a story arc: what you tried, what failed, what worked.

 Question 3: What would you change today?
 Have 2-3 honest answers.
 Most new grads either say "nothing" (false; arrogant) or list everything (false; signals no confidence in any decision).
-Pick a real one — usually a decision you made for short-term reasons that you'd revisit if you had more time.
+Pick a real one, usually a decision you made for short-term reasons that you'd revisit if you had more time.

 A working format: "At 10x the current load, the bottleneck is X. I'd address it with Y. At 100x, X is fine but Z becomes the bottleneck, and I'd address that with W." Two layers of reasoning is enough for most new-grad loops.
+This is the same muscle a dedicated system design screen tests, and the same one a Big Tech onsite leans on after the phone screen.
+If scale reasoning is your weak spot, how to prep for a system design screen as a new grad builds the structure you can reuse here.

 Question 5: Tell me about a tradeoff you made.
 The strongest answer names both sides of the tradeoff and why you chose the side you did.
 "I picked simplicity over scale because I had two weeks and 20 users; the alternative would have been a microservices split that would have taken six weeks for users I didn't have yet."